nts-e/IntroEM-OpenOrganelle-Dataset/README.md

 - There is a massive use of the [Gunpowder](http://funkey.science/gunpowder/index.html) library.
 Gunpowder allows you to assemble a pipeline on arbitrarily large volumes of multi-dimensional images.
 It complements PyTorch/TensorFlow.
     I found it cumbersome and difficult.
 You might try different approaches.
     I followed [this](http://funkey.science/gunpowder/tutorial_simple_pipeline.html) tutorial to understand the Gunpowder concepts.
 It helped to shed some light on the authors’ code.
-- I lightly documented the train and infer procedures of the authors (all is [here](file://132.72.65.219/qtree_assafzar/assafzar/Nitsan/OpenOrganelle/partial_training/setup37) , training is the train_setup_37.ipynb file).
+- I lightly documented the train and infer procedures of the authors (lab users: all is [here](file://132.72.65.219/qtree_assafzar/assafzar/Nitsan/OpenOrganelle/partial_training/setup37) , training is the train_setup_37.ipynb file).
 - The code supports TF1.
 I could run it successfully, but the training was very very long and we could not achieve the same results (after several weeks we’ve only reached ~320K iterations of the 500K which were recommended.).
 There are [many networks and setups variations](https://github.com/janelia-cellmap/training_setups/blob/master/v0003.2/summary.md) that are provided.
 The best networks and setups are reported per organelle, dataset, and iteration.
-- At a certain point I asked the Janelia Institute to send me some trained model files.
-We still have them [here](file://132.72.65.219/qtree_assafzar/assafzar/Nitsan/OpenOrganelle/partial_training/trained_models_from_janelia).
+- Lab users: trained model files from the authors can be found [here](file://132.72.65.219/qtree_assafzar/assafzar/Nitsan/OpenOrganelle/partial_training/trained_models_from_janelia).
 - We tried several days to convert these files to TF2 but it did not work.
-This is where we abandoned the project.

 #### Model Training